linuxboot/heads-wiki/About/Heads-threat-model.md

 * System Administrators
   * Protection of Key escrow for storage keys
   * Deliberate tampering with HW/SW config
+  * For TOTP: Time Synchronization on Motherboard Time VS TOTP Provider
   * Can we implement two-key authentication to reduce chance of backdoors?

 System Firmware